ffernn-dev/website-remake/docs/README.md

 ### Make your graphic assets

+> [!NOTE]
+> Graphic design is not the focus of this course.
+It is suggested that you do not spend excessive time designing logos and icons.

 1. Use Photoshop or [Canva](https://www.canva.com/en_au/signup/?signupRedirect=%2Fedu-signup&loginRedirect=%2Fedu-signup&brandingVariant=edu) to design a simple square logo 1080px X 1080px named logo.png.
 Save all working files (*.psd, pre-optimised originals, etc) into the .workingdocuments directory.
-2. Design simplified app icon 512px X 512px names favicon.png.
+2. Design a simplified app icon 512px X 512px named favicon.png.
 3. Web optimise the images using [TinyPNG](https://tinypng.com/).
 4. Save the files into the public/images folder.
 5. Rename the 512x512 icon to icon-512x512.png, then resize and rename it as follows: